samuel-book/stroke_outcome/_sources/intro.md

 ## Example of sampled mRS distribution shift

-Figure {numref}`{number} <treatment_shift>` shows the effect of thrombectomy delivered at 120 mins after a stroke on five patients.
+Figure {numref}`{number} <treatment_shift>` shows the effect of thrombectomy delivered at 120 mins after a stroke in five patients.
 Each patient has a value of 'P' sampled from a range of 0-1.

 * Patient #1 (P=0.1): mRS untreated = 1, mRS treated = 0
 * Patient #2 (P=0.3): mRS untreated = 3, mRS treated = 1